 - A more efficient trip;

 - It leads to more profits for the business overall.

 These should be enough to motivate any truck driver to make the best trip plan they can, though it’s essential to consider the consequences as well.
 Not only will a lack of trip planning lead to more stress, fewer profits, and diminish peace of mind, but it also creates a long list of specific problems:

-- Loss of revenue from wrong turns or inefficient routes.
+- Loss of revenue and covering extra miles because of wrong routes or turns;

-- Damaging the reputation of yourself and the company.
+- Damaging the reputation of yourself, your driving record, and the company.